rooklift/nibbler/README.md

 *Nibbler* is intended to be somewhat like [Lizzie](https://github.com/featurecat/lizzie), but for [Leela Chess Zero](https://github.com/LeelaChessZero/lc0).
 In other words, it is a GUI that runs a single engine (in our case, Lc0) constantly, displaying opinions about the current position.

-Nibbler is a work-in-progress.
-See or comment on the [todo list](https://github.com/fohristiwhirl/nibbler/issues/10) of hoped-for features.

 ![Screenshot](https://user-images.githubusercontent.com/16438795/59159439-7c492380-8ac1-11e9-9dde-71c1353c5909.png)

 # Features